Share this:

 Patricia Hill Collins

-In this outstanding volume, the author explores the words and ideas of Black feminist intellectuals and those African American women outside the academe.
-The author provides an interpretive framework for the work of such prominent Black feminist thinkers as Angela Davis, bell hooks, Alice Walker, and Audre Lorde.
+The author explores the words and ideas of Black feminist intellectuals and African American women outside the academe.
+Collins provides an interpretive framework for the work of such prominent Black feminist thinkers.
+The Black thinkers include Angela Davis, Bell Hooks, Alice Walker, and Audre Lorde.

 Related Article: History of African Americans in Cincinnati